airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 docker run airbyte/source-stock-ticker-api:dev
 ```

-to run any of our commands, we'll need to mount all the inputs into the Docker container first, then refer to their _mounted_ paths when invoking the connector.
+To run any of our commands, we'll need to mount all the inputs into the Docker container first, then refer to their _mounted_ paths when invoking the connector.
+This allows the connector to access your secrets without having to build them into the container.
 For example, we'd run `check` or `read` as follows:

 ```bash
 $ docker run airbyte/source-stock-ticker-api:dev spec